ribeaud/SWA/lectures/3/readme.md

 ### Factories
 ![fh_350_abstract_factory](abstract_factory.png "Abstract Factory")

 The curved line is an architectural boundary.
 It separates the abstract from the concrete.
-All source code depnendencies cross that curved line pointing in the same direction, toward the abstract side.
+All source code dependencies cross that curved line pointing in the same direction, toward the abstract side.

 Note that the flow of control crosses the curved line in the opposite direction of the source code dependencies.
 The source code dependencies are **inverted** against the flow of control.
 ]